munificent/game-programming-patterns/book/observer.markdown

 This sounds scary, but in practice, it's not the end of the world.
 It's just something you have to be aware of.
-UI programmers -- who've been doing event-based programming like this for ages -- have an established motto for this:
+UI programmers -- who've been doing event-based programming like this for ages -- have a time-worn motto for this:
 "stay off the UI thread".

 If you're responding to an event synchronously, you need to finish and return